mmoayyed/mmoayyed.github.io/_posts/2016-08-26-cas5-rc1-release.md

 Starting with this release, CAS provides very modest [password management capabilities](https://apereo.github.io/cas/development/installation/Password-Policy-Enforcement.html).
 This is an optional feature which allows users to change their password in-place when CAS detects an authentication failure due to a rejected password.
-LDAP is supported as backend option for managing the account password, though you could always extend CAS to provide your own implementations of password management services for various backends.
+LDAP is supported as a backend option for managing the account password, though you could always extend CAS to provide your own implementations of password management services for various backends.

 Note that this feature is off by default and without it, you simply get today's CAS experience